Relays

 output circuit:

-- The input circuit (black loop) is switched off and no current flows through it until something (either a sensor or a switch closing) turns it on.
-The output circuit (blue loop) is also switched off.
+The input circuit (blue loop) is switched off and no current flows through it until something (either a sensor or a switch closing) turns it on.
+The output circuit (red loop) is also switched off.

-- When a small current flows in the input circuit, it activates an electromagnet (shown here as a red coil), which produces a magnetic field all around it.
+When a small current flows in the input circuit, it activates the electromagnet (shown here as a dark blue coil), which produces a magnetic field all around it.

-- The output circuit operates a high-current appliance such as a lamp or an electric motor.
+The output circuit operates a high-current appliance such as a lamp or an

 Relays in practice